typelevel/Laika/docs/src/05-extending-laika/07-new-markup-output-formats.md

 It felt reasonable to accept this cost given how much it cleaned up the API and how it lifted the library to meet expectations of developers who prefer a purely functional programming style.

-The decent performance of Laika stems mostly from a few radical optimization on the parser side, which led to much better performance compared to some older combinator-based Markdown parsers.
+The decent performance of Laika stems mostly from a few radical optimizations on the parser side, which led to much better performance compared to some older combinator-based Markdown parsers.

 The alternative would have been to build on top of a functional streaming API like fs2,